kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 "You want me to offer it to you?"
 I ask, and he nods.
 This is weird, but I do it anyway, placing the bowl in his hands, and he accepts the food and tea.
 I watch him eat in silence, listening to the squelch of the porridge between his teeth.
 He takes slow, deliberate portions and scoops them into himself, eyes gazing ahead, into the forest.
 He takes a sip of the tea, and smiles, before placing it down onto the ground, at a distance.
 "Condensed milk," he says, stirring the tea.
-"Yeah, there’s a bit in there." and with this, a slight nod from him.
+"Yeah, there’s a bit in there."
+And with this, a slight nod from him.

 We sit.